projectatomic/atomic/docs/atomic-storage.1.md

 **atomic storage COMMAND [OPTIONS]**

-atomic storage allows the user to easily anage container storage.
+atomic storage allows the user to easily manage container storage.
-You can reset your container enviorment back to its initial state as well as migrate all images, volumes, and containers from one version of atomic to another.
+You can reset your container environment back to its initial state as well as migrate all images, volumes, and containers from one version of atomic to another.
 With this command, users can quickly save all their data from the current atomic instance, change the container's content storage backend,